GovTechSG/TechBiz-Documentation/manage-draft-account.md

 # Manage draft account

-This section guides how Primary subscription admin can continue with the draft and submit the complete draft.
+This section guides how Primary subscription admin can continue with the draft and submit the completed draft.

 - [Edit draft](#edit-draft)
 - [Submit completed draft](#submit-completed-draft)